abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 4. From the **Explorer -> Views** section, we need to add tables to the Visual Query panel.
 Click on the **ellipsis (...)** next to the **Reseller** table and select **Insert into canvas**.

-5. From the Visual query editor, select the **Open in popup** to open Power Query editor.
+5. From the Visual query editor, select the **Open in popup** to open the Power Query editor.

    ![](../media/lab-03/image41.png)